sjbennett123/polarlarp/content/_index.md

 **Introductions**: Go around in a circle and everyone introduces themselves and states the following.

-- Names
+- What is your name?
-- What about the event they are most excited about?
+- What about the event they are you excited about?
 - What roles do you not want to do?

 **Overview of Campsite**: